 The Board of each Fund oversees the operations and management of the Fund, including the duties performed for the Fund by the Adviser or its affiliates.
-The Board favors a unitary board structure.
-A unitary board consists of one group of board members who serves on the board of the funds in the Fund Complex.
-Through a unitary board structure, the Board Members seek to provide effective governance through establishing a board the overall composition of which will, as a body, possess the appropriate skills, diversity (including, among other things, gender, race and ethnicity), independence and experience to oversee the Funds' business.
+The Board has adopted a unitary board structure.
+A unitary board consists of one group of board members who serves on the board of every fund in the Nuveen Fund complex (except with respect to certain Nuveen Funds) where certain directors may instead serve as consultants, as indicated in the "Board Members/Nominees" table included herein).
+In adopting a unitary board structure, the Board Members seek to provide effective governance through establishing a board, the overall composition of which will, as a body, possess the appropriate skills, diversity (including, among other things, gender, race and ethnicity), independence and experience to oversee the Funds' business.
 With this overall framework in mind, when the Board, through its Nominating and Governance Committee discussed below, seeks nominees for the Board, the Board Members consider not only the candidate's particular background, skills and experience, among other things, but also whether such background, skills and experience enhance the Board's diversity and at the same time complement the Board given its current composition and the mix of skills and experiences of the incumbent Board Members.
-The Nominating and Governance Committee believes that the Board generally benefits from diversity of background (including, among other things, gender, race and ethnicity), skills, experience and views among Board Members, and considers this a factor in evaluating the composition of the Board, but has not adopted any specific policy on diversity or any particular definition of diversity.
-The Nominating and Governance Committee goes through a continuous Board refreshment process, seeking to balance continuity with fresh perspective and diversity of viewpoints to ensure a well diversified. knowledgeable and effective Board.
-Eight of the Fund's twelve current Board Members have served on the board of funds in the Fund Complex for eight years or less.
+The Nominating and Governance Committee believes that the Board generally benefits from diversity of background (including, among other things, gender, race and ethnicity), skills, experience and views among its members, and considers this a factor in evaluating the composition of the Board, but has not adopted any specific policy on diversity or any particular definition of diversity.

 The Board believes the unitary board structure enhances good and effective governance, particularly given the nature of the structure of the investment company complex.
-Funds in the same complex generally are served by the same service providers and personnel and are governed by the same regulatory scheme which raises common issues that must be addressed by the Board Members across the Fund Complex (such as compliance, valuation, liquidity, brokerage, trade allocation or risk management).
+Funds in the same complex generally are served by the same service providers and personnel and are governed by the same regulatory scheme which raises common issues that must be addressed by the Board Members across the Fund Complex (such as compliance, valuation, liquidity, brokerage, trade allocation and risk management).
 The Board believes it is more efficient to have a single board review and oversee common policies and procedures which increases the Board's knowledge and expertise with respect to the many aspects of fund operations that are complex-wide in nature.
 The unitary structure also enhances the Board's influence and oversight over the Adviser and other service providers.

-In an effort to enhance the independence of the Board, the Board also has Co-Chairs who are Independent Board Members.
+In an effort to enhance the independence of the Board, the Board also has Co-Chairs that are Independent Board Members.
 The Board recognizes that a chair can perform an important role in setting the agenda for the Board, establishing the boardroom culture, establishing a point person on behalf of the Board for Fund management and reinforcing the Board's focus on the long-term interests of shareholders.
 The Board recognizes that a chair may be able to better perform these functions without any conflicts of interests arising from a position with Fund management.
-Accordingly, the Board Members have elected Thomas J. Kenny to serve as an independent Co-Chair of the Board for a one-year term expiring on December 31, 2024, and Robert L. Young to serve as an independent Co-Chair of the Board for a Six-month term from July 1, 2024 through December 31, 2024.
-Pursuant to the Fund's by-laws, the Co-Chairs shall perform all duties incident to the office of Chair of the Board and such other duties as from time to time may be assigned to him or her by the Board Members or the by-laws.
-Specific responsibilities of the Co-Chairs include (i) coordinating with fund management in the preparation of the agenda for each meeting of the Board; (ii) presiding at all meetings of the

-Board and of the shareholders; and (iii) serving as a liaison with other Board Members, the Trust's officers and other fund management personnel, and counsel to the Independent Board Members.
+Accordingly, the Board Members have elected Mr. Young to serve as an independent Chair of the Board.
+Pursuant to the Fund by-laws, the Chair shall perform all duties incident to the office of Chair of the Board Members or the by-laws.
+Specific responsibilities of the Chair include (i) coordinating with fund management in the preparation of the shareholders; and (iii) serving as a liaison with other Board Members, the Trust's officers and other fund management personnel, and counsel to the Independent Board Members.